malciller/dio-domains/README.md

   - **WebSocket Feeds**: Real-time ticker, orderbook, balance, and execution data with ring buffer storage.
   - **Trading Client**: Authenticated order operations with ping/pong heartbeat monitoring.
   - **Authentication**: Secure token generation and management.
-- **UI**: Raw TCP stream of vairous metrics and values from the bot.

-### TCP Stream Integration

-For an example integration demonstrating how to read and use the TCP stream that dio produces, see: [https://github.com/malciller/c_stuf/tree/main/tcp](https://github.com/malciller/c_stuf/tree/main/tcp)

 ## Development